Macrozamia mountperriensis: Distribution and habitat

 Macrozamia mountperriensis grows in the Mount Perry region west of Bundaberg.
 A number of plants from the macrozamia genus are common in this region and are found close to the town of Mount Perry.
 Other species of plants in the genus Macrozamia are endemic to other Australian states, including New South Wales and the Northern Territory.
 Other plants within the Zamiacae family are located in tropical regions such as North America, South America and Africa.
 The plant thrives in dry and warm conditions and habitat in temperatures above minus 6 degrees celsius.
 It typically grows in altitudes between two hundred and four hundred metres on slopes and ranges.
 Macrozamia mountperriensis is typically found in open forest conditions such as eucalypt forests or the Araucarian rainforest.
 The plant is also distributed in the townships of Brooweena, Biggenden and Aramara, which are near Mount Perry.
 Macrozamia mountperriensis shedding of pollen begins in later months of the year typically October and November.
 The plant's seeds shed in the months around Spring.

 Origins and history

 It was first discovered by Colonial Botanist Frederick Manson Bailey and James Keys in 1886 whilst researching and surveying Queensland's flora.
 Frederick Manson Bailey published "A synopsis on Queensland Flora' in 1886 which first made light of Macrozamia mountperriensis, including an in-depth description of the plant, including details of its distribution in the Mount Perry Region.
 Botanist James Keys lived in the Mount Perry region researching the flora, and led to the discovery of Macrozamia mountperriensis.
-Dutch botanist Friedrich Anton Miquel first made mention of the Macrozamia genus in 1842, but not specifying which species of Macrozamia.

 Conservation status

-Macrozamia mountperriensis is not at risk of extinction.
-The plant is classified as not to be at risk.
-It has strong habitat across a number of forests in the Mount Perry region in Queensland.
-Macrozamia mountperriensis has multiple colonies, strong seedling and is present in many national parks.
-Macrozamia mountperriensis is not on the IUCN Red List category which is the official assessment system to classify and determine at-risk plants or organisms.
+Macrozamia mountperriensis is listed as 'Special least concern' under the Queensland Government Nature Conservation Act 1992.